 - Let’s say that you’re investing a sum of $100,000 into an investment.
 They are offering you a 10% return.

-- Using the first formula of 72 rule, we can easily find out when you will double your investment.
+- Using the first equation, we can easily find out when you will double your investment.

 - Now, let’s say that the investor wants the money to double within 6 years.